What can I expect from a free consultation with a lawyer?

 What is the purpose of a legal consultation?

 The purpose of a legal consultation is to help you determine if a lawyer is a good fit for you and your case and to determine if their legal fees are within your budget.
-From the lawyer’s perspective, the consultation helps them determine if they can help you or if it would be best to seek representation from someone else.
+From the lawyer’s perspective, the consultation helps them decide whether they can help you or if it would be best to seek representation from someone else.

 What is a consultation fee?